AZaglewska/Cosmetic_store/README.md

 ## Overview:

-A cosmetic store website created in React.
-In this store users can add products to cart, delete products, increase/decrease products quantity in cart.
-It is also possible to filter products by categories or price, search by name or choose a free delivery option.
+A First part of E-commerce cosmetic store created in React.js.
+In this page there are mainly ui functionalities such as: adding products to the cart, removing products from the list and various filtering products options.
 Moreover, products from the shopping cart are stored in the local storage.
 This project uses React.js, React-Router-dom for navigation, Contentful CMS for dynamically updating the data and Styled-components/Material-UI for layout styles.

 ### The Most significant features: